How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 7.

-Serve & Enjoy: Plate the meatballs over your favorite pasta or rice, ladle on the fresh tomato sauce, and enjoy a culinary journey from Jordan to Italy.
+Plate the meatballs over your favorite pasta, rice, or warm bread.
+Spoon on the rich tomato sauce and enjoy a flavorful journey from Jordan to Italy in every bite.

 Mark as complete